microsoft/dstoolkit-data-rafting-kit/README.md

 ## Why 'Data Rafting Kit'?

 Naming a library is hard...
 In the real world, a raft flows down a stream carrying a load.
-In our data world, this library carries data along a data stream.
+In our data world, this library carries data along a data stream making it readily consumable for AI.

 ### Why a new library?